-Flags are common yard decorations; drive around any community and you'll see everything from holiday flags to sports team banners.
+Flags are common yard decorations: Drive around any community and you'll see everything from holiday flags to sports team banners.
 If you live in a planned development, however, hanging your favorite flag might result in a demand from your homeowners' association (HOA) to take it down.

 If the flag your HOA is prohibiting is the good old stars and stripes, the HOA is probably out of line.
 Your right to display the United States flag is protected by federal law.
-The “Freedom to Display the American Flag Act of 2005” makes it illegal for an HOA to restrict owners from displaying a U.S. flag.
+The Freedom to Display the American Flag Act of 2005 makes it illegal for an HOA to restrict owners from displaying a U.S. flag.

 Your HOA can, however, reasonably restrict the time, place, and manner of your flag display (provided the restrictions are to protect a substantial interest of the association).
 For example, your HOA can ban a U.S. flag that might be a danger, such as one on a rickety flagpole over a public sidewalk.
 The HOA probably also has the right to prohibit a flag so large it blocks a neighbor's views.

 Check your state's laws, also.
-Some states prevent HOAs from banning certain other types of flags, such as Native American flags, state flags, or officialU.S. military flags.
-As with federal law, however, state laws typically still give the HOA the right to reasonably regulate such things as the location and size of flags.
+Some states prevent HOAs from banning certain other types of flags, such as Native American flags, state flags, or official U.S. military flags.
+As with federal law, state laws typically still give the HOA the right to reasonably regulate such things as the location and size of flags.

-For example, a development might allow "holiday flags only," and even restrict them to a time period near the relevant holiday.
+Many developments don't outright ban flags, but instead restrict their size, type, or location.
+For example, a development might allow "holiday flags only," and restrict them to a time period near the relevant holiday.
 This typically means an owner can freely display a (seasonally appropriate) Christmas or Thanksgiving flag.

-However, finding a holiday that justifies your flag-flying may not always work.
+However, finding a holiday that justifies your flag-flying might not always work.
 The HOA can prohibit any flag not representing an official federal holiday, such as sports team banners flown on the day of a big game, or a rainbow flag flown on the day of a pride parade.

 If your HOA's governing documents are silent on flag displays, it might have no authority to prohibit your flag.
 Perhaps it is relying on an overly broad, subjective power (such as a regulation allowing the HOA to prohibit anything it considers "aesthetically unappealing").
 If so, the provision might be unenforceable.